Why you

 wrong directions.

-When you’re seated in a beginner’s cross-legged position and standing
+4 When you’re seated in a beginner’s cross-legged position and

-your backbone upright and curved or leaned forward far enough to press the ends
+standing your backbone upright and curved or leaned forward far enough so that

 You